laurasaaezm/Code-Repository-TFG/README.md

 The repository is structured according to the major sections in the thesis report (Sections 3.3 and 3.4).
 Each folder includes the implementation file and its corresponding testbench used for simulation, debugging, or synthesis using Vitis HLS.

-## 📁 Structure based on the memory of the project
+## 📁 Structure

 ### 📌 Section 3.3 – Key Building Blocks of the Proposed Design

 #### 🔹 3.3.1.2 – Initial Error Injection Test (Failed)
 **Folder:** `Initial Error Injection Test (Failed)`
 **Files:** `error_injection_failed.cpp`, `testbench.cpp`
 ➡️ First implementation attempt.
 Synthesizes and simulates, but does not yield valid output.
-Included for documentation of early development steps.

 #### 🔹 3.3.1.3 – Verifying AXI-Stream Communication Using Random Number Generator
 **Folder:** `Random Number Generation`